 Earlier this year I filled the pallet compost in one go, lifting lots of moistened compost ingrediens out of the blue, which gave me repetitive strain injury in my elbow, and I was not able to do much heavy lifting for months.
 (I know, what does that say about my fitness and strength!)
 Need to do more graded exposure to hot composting!!

 In an ideal world, I would have liked to go with a Johnson-Su’s compost bioreactor process.
 However, this does not fulfil the process and methodology required by the Soil Food Web school which I am focussing on right now.
-The end results might however, and I will test this at a later stage.
+Nor does it deal effectively with weed seeds or pathogens.
+The soilfoodweb end results might however, and I will test this at a later stage, if I have sufficient materials without weed decontamination.

 I was looking for a solution that: